NoahLobbe/AutoCollager/README.md

 - [x] Make `requirements.txt`
 - [x] Put all widgets into a list so that when a widget is added all the row numbers (for packing) don't need to be changed.
 In fact, make the row numbers based on the objects' position in the list.
 All the packing (using `grid()`) info will be in a parrallel list
 - [ ] Make 2 separate `frame`s, one for the actually frequent interacting widgets, and then the second one is for the customisation/options widgets
+- [ ] Read EXIF data on images to rotate images to correct orientation.
+Will still have user limitation, e.g. if the phone is orientated incorrectly but the image EXIF data says its good however, the image take was rotated, then the program is not smart enough to figure that out.
+Thanks to `jdhao` for his page on the values for EXIF orientation [JPEG Image Orientation and Exif](https://web.archive.org/web/20241110203841/https://jdhao.github.io/2019/07/31/image_rotation_exif_info/)
 - [ ] Run button instead of automatically running
 - [ ] Change text for file select button to be more descriptive and list acceptable file types
   - [ ] add file type checking so that won't try to use images that PIL can't